 For individuals with a history of anaphylaxis to other vaccines, counselling for a potential similar reaction is recommended and should be monitored for 30 minutes if vaccinated.
-All individuals who receive vaccine need to be monitored on site immediately following vaccination for at least 15 minutes.
-Individuals with drug or food allergies are still recommended to receive the mRNA vaccines.
-Patients who are allergic to components of the mRNA vaccines are advised to not get vaccinated.15 The CDC website provides detailed guidance on vaccine ingredients and triaging candidates based on their history of allergic reactions.15
+All individuals who receive the vaccine need to be monitored on site immediately following vaccination for at least 15 minutes.
+It is still recommended for individuals with drug or food allergies to receive the SARS-CoV-2 vaccine.
+The potential for anaphylaxis to either mRNA vaccine is 2.5 to 4.7 cases per million doses.

 Is it safe to combine routine post-transplant vaccines with SARS-CoV-2 vaccines?